Quake (video game): Gameplay

-Multiplayer

 In multiplayer mode, players on several computers connect to a server (which may be a dedicated machine or on one of the player's computers), where they can either play the single-player campaign together in co-op (cooperative) mode, or play against each other in multiplayer (see LAN party).
 When players die in multiplayer mode, they can immediately respawn, but will lose any items that were collected.
-Similarly, items that have been picked up previously respawn after some time, and may be picked up again.
+Similarly, items that have been picked up previously will respawn after some time, and may be picked up again.
 The most popular multiplayer modes are all forms of deathmatch.
-Deathmatch modes typically consist of either free-for-all (no organization or teams involved), one-on-one duels, or organized teamplay with two or more players per team (or clan).
-Players frequently implement mods during teamplay.
-Monsters are not normally present in teamplay, as they get in the way and reveal the positions of the players.
+Deathmatch modes typically consist of either free-for-all (no team organization), one-on-one duels, or organized teamplay with two or more players per team (or clan).

-The gameplay in Quake was considered unique for its time because of the different ways the player can manoeuvre through the game.
-Bunnyhopping or strafe-jumping allow faster movement, while rocket jumping enables the player to reach otherwise-inaccessible areas at the cost of some health.
-The player can start and stop moving suddenly, jump unnaturally high, and change direction while moving through the air.
+The gameplay in Quake was considered unique for its time because of the different ways the player can maneuver through the game.
+The player can start and stop moving suddenly, jump unnaturally high, and change direction while mid-air.
+Bunnyhopping or strafe-jumping grant faster movement, while rocket jumping enables the player to reach otherwise-inaccessible areas at the cost of some health.
 Many of these non-realistic behaviors contribute to Quakes appeal.
 Multiplayer Quake was one of the first games singled out as a form of electronic sport.
 A notable participant was Dennis Fong, who won John Carmack's Ferrari 328 at the Microsoft-sponsored Red Annihilation tournament in 1997.